fagan2888/EnergyScience/README.md

 This project will attempt to build a model that forecasts thermal load for a building.

 # TODO
-- Evaluate SVM
+- * Evaluate SVM
-- More Feature Analysis
+- More Feature Analysis/EDA
-- RidgeCV is the best model so far
+- * Model evaluation with YellowBrick
 - Hyperparameter tuning (Alpha value)
-- Story/Paper and slides
+- * Story/Paper and slides
 - Maybe a model per city (tentative)